boringbyte/leetcode/design_patterns/readme.md

 - L - Liskov substitution:
   - Subclasses should be stand in for their parents without breaking anything.
 - I - Interface segregation:
-  - A specific interfaces are better than having one do-all interface.
+  - Specific interfaces are better than having one do-all interface.
 - D - Dependency inversion:
   - We should program towards abstraction, but not implementations.
 Implementations can vary but not abstractions.